Santa Rosa station (PNR)

 Santa Rosa station is a railway station located on the South Main Line in Santa Rosa, Laguna, Philippines.

 The station was opened on October 10, 1908.
 Also known then as Santa Rosa Biñang, it is the first railroad station serving the then-town of Santa Rosa.
+Station operations is temporarily suspended since July 2, 2023, to make way for the construction of the North–South Commuter Railway (NSCR).
+Its namesake NSCR station will be built as an elevated building in Barangay Tagapo, near Manila South Road and SM City Santa Rosa, about 1.5 km from the old station.

+The station is adjacent to Labas Barangay Hall, Labas Senior High School, and Don Jose Zavalla and Olympia Park subdivisions.
+It is a commute away from the city proper of Santa Rosa and the Santa Rosa Commercial Center, the city's main transportation hub located in Balibago.